-Since implementation, the opportunity to exceed the 40 percent affordability cap ensured 2,164 families leased in a unit of their choice.
-Of those, 135 families leased a unit in a high opportunity area of San Diego, as defined by the Choice Communities initiative, with 77 of this subset moving into a Choice or Enterprise community for the first time.
+Since implementation, the opportunity to exceed the 40 percent affordability cap ensured 2,446 families leased in a unit of their choice.
+Of those, in FY 2022 137 families leased a unit in a high opportunity area of San Diego, as defined by the Choice Communities initiative, with 75 of this subset moving into a Choice or Enterprise community for the first time.
 With a low vacancy rate in the City of San Diego, the ability for the families to execute an informed decision to exceed the 40 percent threshold is invaluable and offers an increased level of self-determination not previously available under the Housing Choice Voucher program.

-MODIFY THE 40 PERCENT RENT BURDEN REQUIREMENT Metric Baseline Benchmark Outcome HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
-0 50 271 Yes
+Modify the 40 Percent Rent Burden Requirement Metric Baseline BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
+0 50 346 Yes